June 11, 20162 min readEngineering

 </ul>

-But decided a select element would fit more to our current layout.
-We needed to add binding to i18next changeLanguage event to select current language and handle the select onChange event.
+We needed to bind to the i18next languageChanged event to select the current language and handle the select onChange event.

-the select element:
+The select element:

 <select id="languageSelect" onChange="handleSelectChange()" translated>